DaRos97/MoireBands/last_lap/1_tight_binding/README.md

 #Computations
 ##Ygg:
-    Computing with range 0.1 to 1.0, WSe2 and WS2, on both cuts and also just on KGK
+    - Computing with range 0.1 to 1.0, WSe2 and WS2, on both cuts and also just on KGK --> DONE
+##Bao
+    - Computing same just for WS2 after adjusting offset